hyperbaton/cft/README.md

   spawn (per player) if homes are available.
 Apart from these, they need to mate or come from other classes.
 - `needs`: The list of needs, as references, for this class.
+- `job`: _(Optional)_ A reference to a job definition for this class.
+Xoonglins of this class will perform the specified job.
+- `maxHealth`: _(Optional, default: 20.0)_ The max health for Xoonglins of this class.
+  Useful for making combat-oriented classes tougher.
+- `canUpgradeAsBaby`: _(Optional, default: false)_ Whether baby Xoonglins of this class can upgrade.
+- `canDowngradeAsBaby`: _(Optional, default: true)_ Whether baby Xoonglins of this class can downgrade.
+- `matingDelay`: _(Optional, default: -1)_ Custom mating cooldown in ticks for this class.
+  If -1, uses the global config value.
 - `upgrades`: A list of ways a Xoonglin can become a higher class.
     - `nextClass`: Reference to next class.
     - `requiredHappiness`: Minimum happiness level to consider upgrading.